Contact Your Representatives!

 Professor McWhorter is an author of more than a dozen books including The Power of Babel: A Natural History of Language, Losing the Race: Self Sabotage in Black America and Our Magnificent Bastard Tongue: The Untold History of English.
 In 2016 he published Words on the Move: Why English Won't - and Can't - Sit Still (Like, Literally).
 He also regularly contributes to newspapers and magazines including The New Republic and The Atlantic.
 Students might be particularly interested in his article on how immigrants change languages in The Atlantic and an essay on policing the "N-word" in Time.

 Jessica Lee is the Executive Director of Freedom and Citizenship.
 Jessica received her Ph.D. from Columbia in 2016 and her B.A. from Bryn Mawr College in 2008.
 Throughout college Jessica worked at a summer camp; developing summer programming for campers and supervising undergraduate cabin counselors.
 She enjoyed it so much that after graduating college she wasn't sure if she wanted to pursue a Ph.D. in history or become a director of a summer camp.
 In the end she decided to attend graduate school at Columbia University where she quickly found a way to combine both passions as the graduate coordinator of F&C. There, she could immerse herself in the history and philosophy of citizenship while also growing a tight knit community of motivated high school students each summer, developing meaningful summer and yearlong programming, and teaching and mentoring undergraduate college students.
 While working for Freedom and Citizenship and teaching in Columbia's Center for the Core Curriculum, Jessica finished her dissertation on the formation of an American ethnic voting bloc during the Great Depression.
-As Associate Director of Freedom and Citizenship, Jessica continues to think a lot about how new citizens can make an oversized impact on the country's political trajectory.
+As Executive Director of Freedom and Citizenship, Jessica continues to think a lot about how new citizens can make an oversized impact on the country's political trajectory.
 Rather than writing about it, she now gets to act on it.

 Jerrold Nadler was born in Brooklyn and attended Stuyvesant High School and Columbia University, before getting a law degree from Fordham University.
 He first was elected to the New York State Assembly and now is in his 15th term as a congressman.
 He is running for reelection in New York's 10th Congressional District.